Arun89-crypto/Fund_Me_Brownie/Readme.md

 <img src="Brownie%20Fund%20Me%20aa8ab6a55308470182e8349a0ff8e559/main.png" />

 # Brownie Fund Me

-In this session we will deploy our fund me contract on etherium network with brownie
+In this session we will deploy our fund me contract on etherium network with Brownie

 ### What we have to do in order to download our chainlink packages in our project ?